jdmonin/JSettlers2/README.txt

   Warning: failed to initialize database: ....

 The database is not required: Without it, the server will function normally except that user accounts cannot be maintained.
+If you do use the database, you'll need to give users an account before they are allowed to log in and play.

 Now, from another command line window, start the player client with the following command: